 In the case of rule 8.4(g), the standard, for lawyers at least, apparently does not include the First Amendment right to free speech.
 Consider the following form of "verbal" conduct when one lawyer tells another, in connection with a case, "I abhor the idle rich.
 We should raise capital gains taxes."
-The lawyer has just violated the ABA rule by manifesting bias based on socioeconomic status.
+The lawyer has just violated the ABA rule by manifesting bias based on socioeconomic status.7

-Professor Rotunda further developed his critique in a memorandum for the Heritage Foundation entitled The ABA Decision to Control What Lawyers Say: Supporting 'Diversity' But Not Diversity of Thought.
+Professor Rotunda further developed his critique in a memorandum for the Heritage Foundation entitled The ABA Decision to Control What Lawyers Say: Supporting 'Diversity' But Not Diversity of Thought.8

-Professor Josh Blackman has explained that "Rule 8.4(g) is unprecedented, as it extends a disciplinary committee's jurisdiction to conduct merely 'related to the practice of law,' with only the most tenuous connection to representation of clients, a lawyer's fitness, or the administration of justice."
-Dean of the University of North Dakota School of Law and a professor of professional responsibility, Michael S. McGinniss, recently "examine[d] multiple aspects of the ongoing Model Rule 8.4(g) controversy, including the rule's background and deficiencies, states' reception (and widespread rejection) of it, [and] socially conservative lawyers' justified distrust of new speech restrictions."
+Dean of the University of North Dakota School of Law Michael S. McGinniss, who teaches professional responsibility, recently "examine[d] multiple aspects of the ongoing Model Rule 8.4(g) controversy, including the rule's background and deficiencies, states' reception (and widespread rejection) of it, [and] socially conservative lawyers' justified distrust of new speech